touying-typ/touying/src/utils.typ

   }
 }

-/// Reconstruct a content with a new body
+/// Reconstruct a content with a new body.
 ///
-/// - `body-name` is the property name of the body field
+/// - body-name (string): The property name of the body field.
 ///
-/// - `labeled` is a boolean indicating whether the fields should be labeled
+/// - labeled (boolean): Indicates whether the fields should be labeled.
 ///
-/// - `named` is a boolean indicating whether the fields should be named
+/// - named (boolean): Indicates whether the fields should be named.
 ///
-/// - `it` is the content to reconstruct
+/// - it (content): The content to reconstruct.
 ///
-/// - `new-body` is the new body you want to replace the old body with
+/// - new-body (content): The new body you want to replace the old body with.
+///
+/// -> content
 #let reconstruct(body-name: "body", labeled: true, named: false, it, ..new-body) = {
   let fields = it.fields()
   let label = fields.remove("label", default: none)